dsarrut/rpt_dosi/readme.md

     cd cycle1/tp1
     TotalSegmentator -i ct.nii.gz --bs -o rois -ta body TotalSegmentator -i ct.nii.gz --bs -o rois

+FIXME -> for visu, crop is better, do a script to autocrop the images (in separate folder)

 The option -fast can be used if too slow.
 Warning, a GPU is highly advised.